 Oracle Locator objects, including the SDO_Geometry type, are present by default in Oracle databases.
 Therefore, you can access the SDO_Geometry type without additional installations, but to access all SDO_Geometry functions, you may need to install Oracle Spatial in the database.

-ArcGIS supports two spatial types in PostgreSQL: ST_Geometry and PostGIS geometry.
-Install one or both of these types in your database.
+ArcGIS supports three spatial types in PostgreSQL: ST_Geometry, PostGIS geometry, and PostGIS geography.
+Install one or all of these types in your database.

 To install the ST_Geometry type, place the st_geometry library in your PostgreSQL installation's lib directory.
 Next, use the Create Spatial Type geoprocessing tool to create the ST_Geometry type in the database.
 See Add the ST_Geometry type to a PostgreSQL database for instructions.

 PostGIS is a third-party, open source installation.
-To use the PostGIS geometry type, install PostGIS on the PostgreSQL database cluster.
-Once installed, either use the PostGIS template database to create a database containing the PostGIS geometry type, or configure an existing database to use the PostGIS geometry type.
+To use the PostGIS geometry or geography type, install PostGIS on the PostgreSQL database cluster.
+Once installed, either use the PostGIS template database to create a database containing the PostGIS types, or configure an existing database to use the PostGIS types.
 See PostGIS documentation for information on the installation and configuration of PostGIS.

 Spatial data is stored in the SAP HANA ST_Geometry type, which is included in the default SAP HANA data warehouse installation.